Dungeon Keeper: Development

 Carter wrote and organised 800,000 lines of code.
-Richard Ridings provided voice-overs such as the mentor.
+Richard Ridings provided voice-overs such as the overworld mentor.
 The music was composed by Russell Shaw and, according to Healey, this came late in development.
 The prospect of working on Dungeon Keeper motivated artist and former Bullfrog employee Gary Carr to return from The Bitmap Brothers (he had left Bullfrog because of a disagreement with Molyneux on Theme Park), but he was assigned to Theme Hospital instead.
 Healey produced 90 per cent of the graphics.
 Most of the creatures were the team members' ideas, although Molyneux was involved with the Imps.
 Healey designed the Horned Reaper (who is based on an ex-girlfriend of his), who ultimately become the game's mascot.
 According to Molyneux, each character takes 1024 bytes of memory.
 The game as it ended up was developed mostly in the final few months: the team started again from scratch long into the development cycle because they felt it played like Command & Conquer.
 Before the redesign, instead of having Imps dig the gold and minions entering through portals, the game had the player dig gold and use it and mana to create minions.
 The redesign included the replacement of the 3D graphics engine with a 2D one and the rewriting of the user interface.

 Molyneux was impressed with the creature's navigation code: he stated that it is the largest piece of code, and that players could change the map repeatedly and creatures will still find routes to their destinations.
 Molyneux also liked the fact that the game adapts to the player, enabling the choice of the preferred methods and strategies, and stated that his favourite part of the game is how the player digs out rather than build up, meaning the player has heavy involvement in building the level.
 He stated that he was proud of Dungeon Keeper's concept, but remarked that doing original things takes time.
 He also liked that people were unable to describe Dungeon Keeper in any particular way.
 Molyneux disliked the user interface, saying the team overdid the control panel, and commented that it was a reminder that the player was playing a video game.
 This was a key reason the user interface of his next video game, Black & White, did not feature panels, buttons, or icons.
 Molyneux also disliked the lack of opponent personality, and some features being hidden too well, including (according to him) a cheat code that made the mistress creature naked.
 In a 2000 Game Developers Conference demonstration of Black & White, he stated that it remained undiscovered.